-Switzerland saw a constitutional ban on gambling remain in force from 1921 until the 1990s.
-A bill was passed in 1993 to abolish the ban and resulted in the 1998 Casinos Act being passed which came into effect on April 1st, 2000.
-The Act split gambling into two sections: games of chance which included casino games, and lotteries and betting.
+Switzerland had a constitutional ban on gambling in force from 1921 until the 1990s.
+A bill was passed in 1993 to abolish the ban and resulted in the 1998 Casinos Act being passed.
+This came into effect on April 1st, 2000.
+The Act split gambling into two sections: games of chance (which included casino games) and lotteries and betting.

 Lotteries are still banned federally although each canton, or state, is allowed to run their own.
-While it is the lottery companies that control sports betting in Switzerland, betting as it is commonly recognized is not allowed.
+While lottery companies control sports betting in Switzerland, regular betting is not allowed.
 With the exception of some local events, the only bets available are pools-style betting on a limited number of sporting events.
-Pari-mutuel betting on horse racing is also permitted in the French cantons and there are now 11 horse racing tracks located around the country.
+Pari-mutuel betting on horse racing is also permitted in the French cantons and there are now several horse racing tracks located around the country.

 In 2009 a preliminary report came out from the Swiss Federal Gaming Board recommending the regulation of online gambling.
 Its recommendations included setting up an agency to combat gambling addiction, a comprehensive structure for taxing the industry and the blocking of unregulated sites to ensure tax income is not lost abroad.

 Despite the Swiss authorities being aware of this, there was no action taken and no concerns raised until the economic crisis began to take hold in 2012.
 Bricks and mortar casinos began to see their revenues drop by 43% in the period between 2008 and 2012, blamed primarily on Italian gamblers preferring to play online rather than make the journey to Swiss casinos, although the amount of tax lost domestically to international businesses raised additional concerns.
 It was therefore decided that legislation was needed to regulate online gambling.
 In 2017 the Swiss parliament passed the new Money Gaming Act, which became law in summer 2019.